Sampling, reproduction, and transmission distortions

 Quantization refers to an effect of digital sampling, that of taking analogue values and recording it as discrete numbers.

-Quantization error refers to the difference between the analogue values and the digital values.
+When we say quantization error refers to the difference between the analogue values and the digital values, we refer to the precision of the sample at the instant of sampling.

 Rumble refers to vibrations from turntable mechanics (motor, bearing, belts, pulleys) being introduced into the signal.